Aarabishan/adult-income-service/README.md

     - requirements.txt —Python libraries for reproducible builds.
     - Dockerfile — container recipe to build a self-contained image.

+🔴 Note: The trained model file model.joblib is not included in this repository due to its large file size.

 - Versioning: Git tags for releases (e.g., v1.0.0)

+## 🎓 Acadamice context: This repository documents one of the projects completed for my Machine Learning module in the MSc in Data Science program, 2025, Octorber.
+All results, code, and design choices are provided for educational purposes; performance may vary across environments and dataset revisions.